danvk/oldnyc/nyc/howto.md

     tar -xzf geocache.tgz

-To get new geocodes into the frontend, you need to geocode `photos.json` (see below for how to generate this).
+To get new geocodes into the frontend, you need to geocode `photos.ndjson` (see below for how to generate this).
 Do so with:

-    ./generate-geocodes.py --pickle_path nyc/photos.json --lat_lon_map lat-lon-map.txt --output_format lat-lons-ny.js --geocode > viewer/static/js/nyc-lat-lons-ny.js
+    ./generate-geocodes.py --images_ndjson data/photos.ndjson --lat_lon_map lat-lon-map.txt --output_format lat-lons-ny.js --geocode > viewer/static/js/nyc-lat-lons-ny.js

 The lat-lon-map.txt file can be generated via:

-    ./generate-geocodes.py --pickle_path nyc/records.json --output_format locations.txt --geocode > locations.txt
+    ./generate-geocodes.py --images_ndjson data/images.ndjson --output_format locations.txt --geocode > locations.txt
     ./cluster-locations.py locations.txt > lat-lon-map.txt

 ## Generate photos.ndjson

-`photos.ndjson` is like `images.json`, but it duplicates each record across all its photos.
+`photos.ndjson` is like `images.ndjson`, but it duplicates each record across all its photos.
 (There are potentially several photos on the Milstein card for each record.)

 ```bash